kprior91/ODA_research_and_innovation/README.md

 **Script 3 - IATI (non-linked) partner activities.R** - extracts other IATI activities published by external partners, either manually identified and listed in the Inputs spreadsheet *IATI partner activities.xlsx* or identified from specific research partners like CGIAR, CABI and Bill & Melinda Gates Foundation as being funded by UK ODA

-**Script 4 - ODA RI awards collation.R** - master script that extracts ODA award data from public repositories (UKRI Gateway to Research, NIHR Open Data), reads in other funder data (Wellcome, IATI data from previous scripts, BEIS RODA extracts), formats for consistency and collates.
+**Script 4 - ODA RI projects collation.R** - master script that extracts ODA award data from public repositories (UKRI Gateway to Research, NIHR Open Data), reads in other funder data (Wellcome, IATI data from previous scripts, BEIS RODA extracts), formats for consistency and collates.

+**Script 5 - FCDO SQL database save.R** - separates project data into 4 relational SQL tables to save to a database on FCDO's AMP server (access by request, available to FCDO internal staff)

-**Script 5 - finalisation and country extraction.R** - separates and cleans the country field for feeding into a Tableau map.
+**Script 6 - Output 1 (active projects for Tableau).R** - separates and cleans the country field for feeding into a Tableau map.
 Applies manual exclusions to the data and saves to a Google Sheet.

-**Script 6 - FCDO SQL database save.R** - separates project data into 4 relational SQL tables to save to a database on FCDO's AMP server (access by request, available to FCDO internal staff)
+**Script 7 - Output 2 (country active project lists).R** - outputs a formatted Excel list of active projects for specified countries

+**Script 8 - automated testing.R** - automated tests of scripts and outputs for quality assurance

 ### Inputs